foguinhoperuca/gnucash-importer/README.md

 * From any data source, all transactions must be integrate into one file
 * one file with git commits
 * Report of imported files
+* Save gnucash's xml file as regular file instead of binary (compressed) - it can be achived with option file-compression=false in [general section of gnucash configuration](test/fixtures/gnucash.conf "Example configuration")

 # Financial Management